 USTR leads the U.S. Government monitoring of foreign government compliance with trade agreements to which the United States is a party and pursues enforcement using bilateral engagement, dispute settlement procedures, and the full range of U.S. trade laws when appropriate.
 Vigorous monitoring and investigation efforts by USTR and relevant agencies, including the U.S. Departments of Agriculture, Commerce, Justice, Labor, and State, help ensure that these agreements yield the maximum benefits by ensuring negotiated market access, promoting adherence to international commitments, and advancing a free, fair, and market-oriented trading environment.

-USTR coordinates the Administration’s activities in identifying, monitoring, enforcing, and resolving the full range of international trade issues to assure that American workers, farmers, ranchers, and businesses receive the maximum benefit under our international trade agreements.
-Those agreements include broad, multilateral agreements such as those adopted at the creation of the World Trade Organization (WTO), regional agreements such as the North American Free Trade Agreement (NAFTA), and bilateral agreements such as the various free trade agreements (FTAs).
+With respect to international trade agreements, USTR identifies, monitors, enforces, and resolves the full range of international trade issues to ensure that American workers, farmers, ranchers, and businesses receive the maximum benefit under our international trade agreements.
+Those agreements include the multilateral and plurilateral agreements of the World Trade Organization (WTO) and U.S. trade agreements such as the United States-Mexico-Canada Agreement (USMCA).
+For a list of all U.S. trade agreements, see our Trade Agreements page.